The Stats on Drug Addiction in South Africa – Stop The Drug War

 Cigarettes

-• 2,5 million workdays are lost in SA due to absenteeism from tobacco-related illnesses.
+• 2,5 million workdays are lost in SA due to absenteeism due to tobacco-related illnesses.

 • Among young teens (aged 13 to 15), about one in five smoke worldwide.